sphinx-doc/sphinx/Doc-26/library/optparse.rst

 where ``option`` is an :class:`Option` instance, ``opt`` is an option string (e.g., ``"-f"``), and ``value`` is the string from the command line that must be checked and converted to your desired type.  ``check_mytype()`` should return an object of the hypothetical type ``mytype``.
-The value returned by a type- checking function will wind up in the OptionValues instance returned by :meth:`OptionParser.parse_args`, or be passed to a callback as the ``value`` parameter.
+The value returned by a type-checking function will wind up in the OptionValues instance returned by :meth:`OptionParser.parse_args`, or be passed to a callback as the ``value`` parameter.

 Your type-checking function should raise OptionValueError if it encounters any problems.
-OptionValueError takes a single string argument, which is passed as- is to OptionParser's :meth:`error` method, which in turn prepends the program name and the string ``"error:"`` and prints everything to stderr before terminating the process.
+OptionValueError takes a single string argument, which is passed as-is to OptionParser's :meth:`error` method, which in turn prepends the program name and the string ``"error:"`` and prints everything to stderr before terminating the process.